anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <p align ="center"><b>Figure 3-14:</b> Storage Model - Cost vs Performance with Consumption Model Overlay</p>

 Where:
-* (Comparative) Cost - is monetory value / unit of end user storage capacity
+* (Comparative) Cost - is monetary value / unit of end user storage capacity
-* Performance - is defined by IOPS / Latency / Throughtput as typically each of these increases with successive generations of storage
+* Performance - is defined by IOPS / Latency / Throughput as typically each of these increases with successive generations of storage
 * Capacity - consumption needs are represented by width of the: Ultra High Performance, Enterprise Transactional, Value and Capacity storage options.
 * Storage Types - is how the storage is accessed and used, where:
   * Platform Native = is managed by the hypervisor / platform (examples are a virtual disk volume from which a VNF  boots and can write back to, the storage interface that is exposed by the container runtime), this storage is typically not shared across running VNF / CNF instances;